Reda-BELHAJ/Reda-BELHAJ/README.md

     <img width="50%" align="right" alt="GitHub stats" src="https://github-readme-stats.vercel.app/api?username=Reda-BELHAJ&show_icons=true&theme=onedark">
 </a>

-BELHAJ Reda: Fourth year Computer Science Student at the International University of Rabat.
+BELHAJ Reda: Computer Science Student at the International University of Rabat.

 😀 Ever since I was a kid, Computer science has been my passion.
 I still remember sitting in front of my Desktop loading some "Hello, World!"
 Tutorials, It was almost magic, being able to get the computers to do whatever I program it to do.